 Perhaps one of the best instances was when Chip jumped onto Ryan's back and Colin actually was yelling and wasn't just acting, since Ryan has a bad back.

 Executive Meddling: During a playing of "Title Sequence", Drew asked for the names of two unlikely roommates; he took the suggestions Bill Cosby and Adolf Hitler.
 Almost instantly, a director came up to Drew and informed him that he had to use something else in place of Hitler.
 Drew reluctantly settled for "Bill Cosby and the Insurance Salesman".
 Amusingly, the remainder of the episode consisted of the cast mocking the director's decision by working in jabs about Hitler.
 In particular, Ryan's hoedown about directors (where he said the director of Whose Line "should sprout a moustache and move to Germany!") received a standing ovation.

 U.K. version: Only the first two seasons have been released on DVD (and, ironically, only in the US), and there's been no news since.

 U.S. version: As of 2011, repeats no longer air on ABC Family or any station, for that matter.
-And aside from the complete first season and a handful of episodes on a Best-Of DVD, the rest of the series hasn't been released on DVD and there's been no news of further releases in three years.
+And aside from the complete first season and a handful of episodes on a Best-Of DVD, the rest of the series hasn't been released on DVD and there's been no news of further releases in several years.

-Throw It In: Some games were repeated because of some technical mistake like the music synthesizer suddenly doubling its tempo.
+Some games were repeated because of some technical mistake like the music synthesizer suddenly doubling its tempo.
 Wayne's bemused attempts to keep up were too funny to leave out of the official version.

 After the playing of "Showstopping Number" set in a factory, Drew threw to commercial, but instead of fading to black like usual, the camera kept rolling while Drew laughed hard at the skit he just watched.
 This "bonus footage" goes on for a good fifteen seconds.